Local Reasoning about Probabilistic Behaviour for Classical-Quantum Programs: Proof System

-Table~\ref{Fig.8} presents several rules for entailment reasoning about quantum predicates.
+Table~\ref{tab:rule_E} presents several rules for entailment reasoning about quantum predicates.
 The notation $D_1\vdash D_2$ says that $D_1$ proves $D_2$.
 Intuitively, it means that any state satisfying $D_1$ also satisfies $D_2$.
 We write $D_1\dashv\vdash D_2$ if the other direction also holds.

 The connective $\odot$ is commutative and associative, according to the rules [OdotC] and [OdotA].
 If one or two assertions are pure, the rules [OdotO] and [OdotOP] replace $\odot$ with $\wedge$.
 The rule [OdotOA] replaces $P \wedge (F_1 \odot F_2) $ with $(P \wedge F_1) \odot F_2$ and vice versa.
 The rule [OdotOC] assists us to distribute $\odot$ into conjunctive assertions.
 The rule [ReArr] allows us to rearrange quantum expressions while [Separ] allows us to split/join the quantum expressions, given that $\overline{p}$ and $\overline{q}$ are not entangled with each other.
 The rules [ReArr] and [Separ] can be obtained naturally via the properties of tensor products.
 The rule [OdotT] replaces the $\odot$ connective with $\otimes$ when both assertions are state expressions.
 The rule [OMerg] allows us to merge the probabilities of two branches in a distribution formula if the two branches are the same.
 The rule [Oplus] is easy to be understood as $\oplus_{i\in I} F_i$ is essentially a relaxed form of $\oplus_{i\in I}p_i\cdot F_i$.
 The rule [OCon] says that if each $F_i$ entails $F'_i$, then the entailment relation is preserved between the combinations $\oplus_{i\in I}p_i\cdot F_i$ and $\oplus_{i\in I}p_i\cdot F'_i$.
+We use the notation $\vdash \{D_1\} \ c \ \{D_2\}$ to mean that the Hoare triple $\{D_1\} \ c \ \{D_2\}$ is provable by applying the rules in Tables~\ref{tab:rule_I}--\ref{tab:rule_E}.